Why Should I Care About Moisture in the Attic?

 Attic moisture generally starts from within the home.
 Everyday living creates so many sources of moisture in the attic in ways that we never think about.
 Many sources from within our homes are hard to avoid, such as cooking, showers, baths and cleaning clothes.
 Other behaviors can be adjusted more easily, such as unvented heaters, overuse of humidifiers, unmanaged moisture in a basement or improper ventilation of exhaust fans.
 For example, many homes have these exhaust fans in the kitchen and bathrooms to remove moisture from these areas.
 When working properly, these fans are great for removing excess moisture from within the home.
 However, the fans create new problems if they are not properly venting to the outdoors.
 It is not uncommon to see improper installations with these fans blowing all of that moisture directly into the attic space instead of outside.

 All of the moisture created in the home seeps up into the attic.
 As you may remember learning in your school science class, warm air rises and acts as a transport for the moisture.
 As a result, most moisture in the attic comes from the warm moist air in the living space.
-The moisture transfers into the attic because of poor sealing of cavities and gaps and poor insulation between the attic and conditioned space.
-By sealing and insulating attic properly, a barrier is created between the two spaces.
-These steps are necessary to reduce the warm moist air from rising and escaping into the attic where it then gets trapped.
+The moisture transfers into the attic because of poor sealing and insulation between the attic and conditioned space.
+By sealing and insulating the attic properly, a barrier is created between the two spaces.
+These steps are necessary to reduce the warm moist air from rising into the attic where it then gets trapped.

 Effects of Attic Moisture